1. Agawa Bay, Ontario

 4. Copper Harbor, Michigan

 July 2018: Copper Harbor is a radio site on the northern tip of the Keweenaw Peninsula in the Upper Peninsula of Michigan.
 The Keweenaw Peninsula juts out 35 miles beyond the average southern coastline of Lake Superior.
-Copper Harbor consists of two radio sites: the upper, including Brockway Mountain, 728 feet above the lake, and the lower, including both Astor Shipwreck Park (day) and Fort Wilkins State Park (night), at or just above the water level.
+Copper Harbor consists of two radio sites: the upper – including Brockway Mountain, 728 feet above the lake – and the lower, including both Astor Shipwreck Park (day) and Fort Wilkins State Park (night), at or just above the water level.

 Because Lake Superior’s ducts are significantly higher in elevation than the other four lakes with warmer water temperatures, the two sites provide a valuable comparison of reception between lower and higher elevations in this area.

-Copper Harbor is near the centre of the lake’s southern shore, 180 miles northwest of Sault Ste.
+Copper Harbor is near the center of the lake’s southern shore, 180 miles northwest of Sault Ste.
 Marie and 200 miles northeast of Duluth, as well as locally 85 miles southeast of Thunder Bay and 70 miles northwest of Marquette.
 Typical reception at this site includes Duluth, Minneapolis, Bemidji, International Falls, Thunder Bay, Marquette, Northern Michigan, and Northwoods Wisconsin.

 5. Duluth, Minnesota